affinidi/reference-api-dsep-jobs-bpp/README.md

 ## Tech stack

 -   .Net- 6.0
--   Opensearch
+-   OpenSearch

 ## Prerequisite to run the BPP API

--   An API to query the job catalogs : in this example DAL-API (Data access layer- API )
+-   An API to query the job catalogue : in this example DAL-API (Data access layer- API )
--   Enviironment varaibles as below
+-   Environment variables as below

   --